List of Principal Chiefs of the Cherokee: Cherokee Nation in Indian Territory (1839–1907)

 After removal of the eastern Cherokee to Indian Territory on the Trail of Tears, they created a new constitution to unify the former Eastern Cherokee with the Western Cherokee.
 This allowed for direct election of the Principal Chief.
 Though a holdout minority of the Old Settlers elected John Rogers as their principal chief, his government never gained further support and soon faded away.

 The John Ross faction abandoned the established capital of Tahlontiskee and built Tahlequah instead.
-During the Civil War, the Nation voted to support the Confederacy, and Ross acquiesced for a time.
-In 1862, however, he and many of his supporters fled to Washington, DC.
+During the American Civil War, the Nation voted to support the Confederacy against the Union, and Ross acquiesced for a time.
+In 1862, however, he and many of his supporters fled to Washington, D.C.
 At that time Stand Watie, serving as a Confederate officer, was elected Principal Chief by a portion of the Nation.
 The remaining Ross group never supported Watie's election, though, and lived apart under their own officials.